SenseNet/sn-tools/docs/sntrace.md

 ```

 ## Customizing trace providers
-The SnTrace API is responsible for managing categories, formatting the final trace message and calling one or more tracer.
+The SnTrace API is responsible for managing categories, formatting the final trace message and calling one or more tracers.
 Persisting, visualizing these messages or sending them to other places are the responsibilities of trace providers.
 These providers need to be fast, fault-tolerant components.

 The active providers can be configured by a static list.
 In this version we use this default setting:
 ```csharp